Working nomads are here to stay. So is the Apple iPad Pro and the best iPad note taking templates.

 It’s no secret that handwriting notes is a good way for your colleagues to learn better.
 It makes information more memorable and helps them internalize the material.

-So let them take notes on an iPad with Apple Pencil, inside the best note-taking apps, instead of using an old-fashioned, bulky paper notebook.
+So show them how to take notes on an iPad with Apple Pencil, inside the best note-taking apps, instead of using an old-fashioned, bulky paper notebook.

 When paired with a paper-like screen protector, the iPad note-taking apps (or notes app) are a friendly way to capture ideas and handwritten notes on the go.
 They’re also great for writing down your thoughts, picking up where you left off in a digital planner, or simply jotting down a project deliverables list.